COVID-19 Vaccine Information and Updates

-Your child may need to see a few specialists, based on the type of syndrome he or she has.
+Your child may need to see a few specialists at each clinic visit, based on the reason for evaluation or type of condition he or she has.
 The team at the Cleft-Craniofacial Center will arrange your child's appointments so your visit will be as complete and short as possible.

-We know that some families don't always have the resources to pay for hotel stays.
+We know that some families don't always have the resources to pay for hotel stays or travel to our clinic.
 Our program's patient navigators help decide need and provide aid to those who qualify.

 Families who have a child with a craniofacial disorder can sometimes feel alone.
 This is normal.
 We work hard to connect you with families with similar conditions.
 This is especially helpful prior to surgery.

 If you and your child like meeting others with similar stories, our program holds a family picnic each year.
 At this event, you can gather and talk with others who are facing a similar journey.

 Hearing others' stories and sharing your own can be good for both you and your child.

 The desire to take the best possible care of the children in our care is what drives our team.

 We're thankful for the donations we receive from those within and outside our community.

 These funds not only help children get the care they need, but they also help families in need by paying for: